 Fall is the perfect time to begin composting.
 It’s the end of the growing season and there’s plenty of yard debris to clean up, which means plenty of startup ingredients.
 Plus, the cool, dry weather is perfect for working outdoors.
 More importantly, year-round plants like trees, shrubs, and perennials benefit from a fresh application of compost heading into the dormant season.

 When you ask the question, "Should I compost in the fall?" — here's your answer: Yes, because you can save money, salvage valuable plant nutrients, and divert yard debris from landfills by making your own compost.
 If you're intimidated, don't be!
 It's a simple process that only requires minimal intervention on your part; You just add the ingredients and let nature do most of the work for you.
 Here's how.

-If you’ve ever spent time raking or blowing autumn leaves, before bagging them for the trash company to haul away, you’ll be glad to know there is a better way.
-Fallen leaves, along with most other landscape debris can be composted.
+If you’ve ever spent time raking or blowing autumn leaves before bagging them for the trash company to haul away, you’ll be glad to know there's a better (and easier!) way.
+Fallen leaves, along with most other landscape debris, can be composted.
 This includes, but is not limited to: